KeyanSong/431-2018/interest.md

     - If you prefer (perhaps because of a scheduling conflict) to take Section 2 of 431, that should not be a problem.
 Only Section 1 is likely to run into space problems.
 - Each section leads into our Spring course (432) where the two sections are combined.
 Dr. Love teaches 432, and so students who plan to continue with 432 are strongly encouraged to take 431 with him, as well, to facilitate the transition.

-## If you are in Section 1
+## If you are enrolled in Section 1

-An enormous amount of additional information about 431 will be posted at https://github.com/THOMASELOVE/431-2018 as the Fall semester approaches.
-We encourage you to visit that page for more information.
+Please visit https://github.com/THOMASELOVE/431-2018 for more information.

-If you have questions about the course that are not answered on this page, please email Dr. Love at `Thomas dot Love at case dot edu`.
+If you have questions about the course prior to the start of class on 2018-08-28, please email Dr. Love at `Thomas dot Love at case dot edu`.